fani-lab/Adila/README.md

 Where the arguements are:

-  > `pred`: a folder that includes the prediction files of neural methods in the format of ???
+  > `pred`: a folder that includes the prediction files of neural methods in the format of .pred

   > `fsplit`: the split.json file that indicates the index (rowid) of teams whose members are predicted in `--pred`